Vitamin Sea

 The sea has been part of our lives for thousands of years.
 For many here in Cornwall it was our main source of transportation and communication until the railway arrived in the 1850s.
 It provides our food and our livelihoods.
 In recent years it has become a place of recreation, and also a source of renewable energy.

 Many of you who come to Cornwall on holiday do so because of the coast.
 We have nearly 400 miles of coastline and hundreds of beaches dotted along it.
-You may be content to just sit on the sand and read a book, or you might be one of those who dive down deep to explore the hidden wrecks around our coast, whatever, you are doing it because you enjoy it.
+Whether you find solace in a serene moment on the sand or prefer to plunge into the depths to explore hidden wrecks, your connection with the sea is rooted in pure enjoyment.

 Activity